gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Years** An array of all the 'forecast' years that the model will be run for.
 Example: ["2025", "2050"].

 - **DatastoreName** The name of the datastore.
-It is recommended that this be named "datastore.h5" for all model runs but it can be any name that is valid for the operating system.
+It can be any name that is valid for the operating system.
+It is recommended that this be named "datastore.h5" for HDF5 datastores and "Datastore" for R data file datastores.

+- **DatastoreType** A 2-letter abbreviation identifying the datastore type: "H5" for HDF5 datastore, "RD" for R data file datastore.
+The framework uses the DatastoreType abbreviation to choose the functions used to initialize the datastore and interact with it.

-- **DatastoreReferences** This is a listing of other datastores that the framework should look for requested data in.
+- **DatastoreReferences** This optional parameter is a listing of other datastores that the framework should look for requested data in.
 This capability to reference other datastores enables users to split their model runs into stages to efficiently manage scenarios.
 For example, a user may wish to model how several transportation scenarios work with each of a few land use scenarios.
 To do this, the user could first set up and run the model for each of the land use scenarios.
 The user could then set up the transportation scenarios and make copies for each of the land use scenarios.
 Then the user would for each of the transportation scenarios reference the datastore of the land use scenario that it is associated with.
+Note that referenced datastores must have the same DatastoreType as the model datastore.
+For example, if the model datastore type is "H5", then all referenced datastores must be "H5" as well.
 The DatastoreReferences entry would look something like the following (the meaning of the entries is explained below):
   "DatastoreReferences": {
     "Global": "../BaseYear/datastore.h5",
     "2010": "../BaseYear/datastore.h5"
   }

 - **Seed** This is a number that modules use as a random seed to make model runs reproducible.